School Handbook

 Before School

-Students may arrive after 8:15am when morning recess supervision begins.
-Students are not permitted on school property before 8:15am without adult supervision.
+Students may arrive after 8:00am when morning supervision begins.
+Students are not permitted on school property before 8:00am without adult supervision.

 A list of childcare centers in the area is available in the school office.
 A fee-based before-school care program from an outside provider is available at Cedar Mill.
 The Beaverton School District and Cedar Mill do not screen or endorse any childcare services.